Simon Fraser of Balnain: Bemis Heights

 Early in the Battle of Bemis Heights on 7 October 1777, Fraser fell to rifle fire from Daniel Morgan's rifle brigade.
 Legend has it that a rifleman named Timothy Murphy was specifically ordered by Benedict Arnold to target Fraser, as he was vigorously directing and supporting his troops.
 He was carried to a nearby house and placed in the care of Baroness Riedesel, where he died that evening.
 He was reportedly buried in a nearby redoubt, but the exact location is uncertain.
 In her diary, the Baroness noted that he was "...buried at six o'clock in the evening, on a hill, which was a sort of redoubt."

-The depiction by the artist Barlow showing Fraser's interment on the redoubt as reported by Baroness Riedesel.
-Barlow shows two coffins in transport—the second likely that of Sir Francis Clerke (1748–1777), 7th Baronet, the aide-de-camp to General John Burgoyne, who was shot and killed by Morgan's riflemen as Clerke rode upon the field to deliver orders from Burgoyne to fall back, orders that never reached their intended.
+The depiction by the artist John Graham in 1792 shows Fraser being wrapped for burial on the battlefield, surrounded by grieving officers and soldiers under his command.
+Also killed during the action was Francis Clerke (1748–1777), the aide-de-camp to General Burgoyne.
+Clerke was also shot and killed by Morgan's riflemen as he rode upon the field to deliver orders to Fraser from Burgoyne to fall back, orders that never reached him.

 Fraser's death is noted by a memorial plaque in the Saratoga Battlefield National Park.

 Portrayal in historical fiction

 Fraser is a character in Diana Gabaldon's historical fiction novel An Echo in the Bone in which she portrays him as a kinsman to several of the major characters in the book, most notably Jamie Fraser, who is fighting on the side of the revolutionaries and William Ransom, Jamie's son, who is fighting for the British under Simon Fraser's command.
-The book diverts from the historical events when Gabaldon uses a request by Horatio Gates as an excuse for three main characters, Jamie and Claire and Jamie's nephew Ian Murray, to return to Scotland under the auspices of escorting Fraser's disinterred body back to his homeland.
+The book diverts from the historical events when Gabaldon uses a request by Horatio Gates as an excuse for three main characters, Jamie, his wife Claire, and Jamie's nephew Ian Murray, to return to Scotland under the auspices of escorting Fraser's disinterred body back to his homeland.